yegor256/blog/_posts/2018/nov/2018-11-27-you-can-do-better.md

 no matter how stupid your questions are and that is how they spoil you.
 You don't grow while talking to them and getting their help.
 You degrade.
 Instead, you should ask questions where nobody knows you and will only answer if your question is perfectly formulated and expressed.
-There are many places, but StackOverflow is the best.
+There are many places, but Stack Overflow is the best.
-Make sure every question you have goes to StackOverflow first.
+Make sure every question you have goes to Stack Overflow first.
 Then you may share the link with your buddies.
-But StackOverflow comes first.
+But Stack Overflow comes first.

 **Earn Certificates**.
 I've got some of them and I'm planning to get more, even though I'm not really